New cases of COVID-19 and current cases in hospital

 Percentage of the population vaccinated by residential address by LGA is sourced from the Department of Health website.

 Vaccine data is sourced from the Australian Immunisation Register (AIR) – Services Australia.

-Postcode and LGA population aged 15+ is sourced from the ABS Estimated Resident Population 2019 including individuals aged 15 and over.
+LGA population aged 15+ and postcode population aged 16+ is sourced from the ABS Estimated Resident Population 2019 including individuals aged 15 and over.